mm6/ethereum-lab4-hardhat/README.md

 ## Setup and prerequisites

 We will be using git, Node.js, and Hardhat.
 These tools were installed in Lab 1.
-In addition, we need to establish an account at [Alchemy](https://alchemy.com/).
-We do this so that we can copy a part of the Ethereum mainnet to our local machine.
+In addition, we need to establish an account at Alchemy.
+You will need a free API key provided by Alchemy.
+We do this so that we can copy a part of the Ethereum Mainnet to our local machine.

 We will be using ETH, Wrapped ETH (WETH), DAI, and Uniswap version 3.